standard-software/chrome-copy-tabs-title-url/README.md

 2024/05/16 Thu
 - Some of the items in setting were moved to select option.
 - menu names to be more readable.
+- Add function
+  - Paste URLs and Open New Tabs

 ### 1.0.2
 2022/04/15(Fri)